Customer Service Qualities

 Conscientious individuals are reliable, disciplined, methodical, organized, and goal driven.
 The Journal of Applied Social Psychology noted that “[individuals] who are identified through tests as highly conscientious are more likely to be aware of how good interpersonal interactions positively affect customer service – and are more likely to behave this way”.

 To a degree, conscientious individuals are “pleasers” in the sense that they are aware of what works for certain people and what doesn’t.
-They have a strong intuition about what is morally right and wrong as well as how to treat others.
+They have a strong intuition about what is morally right and wrong as well as how to treat another person.

 5. They are persuasive